 1. Understand Smoker Psychology

-Most people who are forced to stand in a cloud of second-hand smoke consider the nearby smoker as rude and selfish.
+Most people who are forced to stand in a cloud of second-hand smoke consider the nearby smoker rude and selfish.
 Undoubtedly, some are.
 However, the majority have smoked for so long that they've lost touch with how it affects those around them.
 After all, the smell of the smoke doesn't irritate the smoker.
 Additionally, the fact that second-hand smoke is dangerous isn't something smokers get passionate about.
 Mostly because there's a heck of a lot of effort involved in making sure somebody doesn't hoover up your smoke.
 Few people even know there's such a thing as third-hand smoking.
-This is when nicotine settles into clothing, bedding and on surfaces, which can be picked up by non-smokers and pets.
+This is when nicotine settles into clothing, bedding, and surfaces, which can be picked up by non-smokers and pets.

 If anything, smokers feel persecuted.
 Laws are tightening around public puffing and cigarettes turn more expensive every day.
 People give them the evil eye.
 They get an earful from non-smoking family members and some places ban them.
 A B&B that caters to them appears professional and that's something a client never forgets.

 2. Understand Smoker Physiology

 They have an addiction.
 Even smokers who fully grasp and even agree with why the rest of the world is annoyed with them cannot just stop their habit.
 There's no way a client can be expected to go cold turkey for the remainder of their stay.
 Even when they find comfort in nicotine patches or gum, few would go back to the business where they suffered mentally and physically from withdrawal.
 Some experts claim that nicotine dependency is similar to cocaine addiction.
 Anyone who ever tried to quit smoking will probably agree.
 A little understanding from a B&B goes a long way.